King's Lynn South

 Thanks to Paul Miller via Wikimedia for this picture

-After Leaving South Lynn Station the M&gnjr would of either crossed one of these bridges or branched off towards King's Lynn to link up for London | Dereham | Hunstanton | Wells via Heacham on the Hunstanton branch line.
+After Leaving South Lynn Station, the M&gn would have crossed one of these bridges or branched off towards King's Lynn to link up for London | Dereham | Hunstanton | Wells via Heacham on the Hunstanton branch line.

-Once the M&gn train passed over this bridge it would of then passed over the top the Fenline via a demolished bridge that I think was taken down completely during the Fenlines Electrifcation the line the M&gn ran over was from Kings Lynn Town to then Ely Cambridge London-Liverpool Street.
+Once the M&gn train had passed over this bridge, it would have passed over the top of the Fen-line via a demolished bridge that I think was taken down entirely during the Fen lines Electrification in 1992

 Please see the short video below of M&gn Maps past & present.

-The old Lynn Dereham is now used as freight use for sand trains as far as Middleton Towers.
-This remain can be seen from the a149 Kings Lynn in-between the QE Hospital roundabout and the Hardwick roundabout.
+The old Lynn Dereham is now used for freight use for sand trains as far as Middleton Towers.
+This old bridge support can be seen from the A149 Kings Lynn in between the QE Hospital roundabout and the Hardwick roundabout.

-Next we come to the approach to Gayton Road station at Bawsey.
+Next, we come to the approach to Gayton Road station at Bawsey.